 Recently I heard of a rumor involving someone I deeply love.
 Someone who was like a father to me for the last 16 years or so.
 It’s not a good rumor either; it’s truly terrible and terribly unbelievable.
 This rumor was involving a priest.
 A priest in the Orthodox Church and a man understood to be of outstanding character, a moral fortress.
 And yet, he fell weak.

 The scandal has shocked those in the blast radius.
 And how could it not?
-He was respected, loved, celebrated, and admired man; a man of faith, dignity, and strength.
+He was a respected, loved, celebrated, and admired man; a man of faith, dignity, and strength.
 And this was my perception of him and I am certainly not alone.
 There was never an expectation this would ever change in any way besides perhaps magnitude.
 He was a man that could lift up a house.

 So here we are.
 The evidence is irrefutable and not-at-all pleasant.
 I’ve accepted this.
 But this time I can’t live even a single day in judgment.